rackerlabs/technical-blog/content/blog/2020-01-27-six-best-practices-for-managing-and-cleaning-salesforce-data/index.md

 ogTitle: "Six best practices for managing and cleaning Salesforce data"
 ogDescription: "."
 canonical: https://blog.rackspace.com/6-best-practices-for-managing-and-cleaning-your-salesforce-data/
+slug: "six best practices for managing and cleaning salesforce data"
 ---

 It’s no small task setting up Salesforce&reg;, particularly when it comes to